zinic/abseta/gurps.md

 Casters may offset the Energy Cost of a spell by Burning HP - Magic pg.
 8. Each point of health converted reduces the ER by 2 instead of the default of 1.

-### Enchantment

-Enchantment, known in-settings as "Schema Embedding" is the most common form of device proliferation and utilization.

-* See Enchantment - Magic pg.
-18
-* Symbol Magic - Magic pg.
-207.

 #### Restricted Spell Guidance

 Below are examples of spells that are not thematic for the setting.
 Ideas that stray close to any of the spells